oracle/node-oracledb/doc/api.md

 connections does not fall below `poolMin`.

 The Oracle Real-World Performance Group's recommendation is to use fixed size connection pools.
-The values of `poolMin` and `poolMax` should be the same (and `poolIncrement` equal to zero).
+The values of `poolMin` and `poolMax` should be the same.
 This avoids connection storms which can decrease throughput.
 See [Guideline for Preventing Connection Storms: Use Static Pools][23], which contains more details about sizing of pools.
 Having a fixed size will guarantee that the database can handle the upper pool size.
 For example, if a pool needs to grow but the database resources are limited, then `pool.getConnection()` may return errors such as *ORA-28547*.
 With a fixed pool size, this class of error will occur when the pool is created, allowing you to change the size before users access the application.
 With a dynamically growing pool, the error may occur much later after the pool has been in use for some time.

 The Real-World Performance Group also recommends keeping pool sizes small, as this may perform better than larger pools.
 Use